ietf-tools/xml2rfc/README.txt

    o  The "xref" element's "pageno" attribute is ignored.

+   o  The "references" elemeht has a non-standard "title" attribute,
+      which can be used as an override.

 References

    [1]  Rose, M., "Writing I-Ds and RFCs using XML", RFC 2629, June